Japanese Amagi class Aircraft Carrier:

 Effects: The decoy has an 80% chance of fooling ordinary non military sonars and non smart guided torpedoes, the decoy has a 50% chance of fooling military level sonars (like those of the Coalition), and the decoy has a 25% chance of fooling advanced military sonars (Like those of the New Navy and Triax) and smart torpedoes.

 Rate of fire: One can be deployed at a time and requires 2 minutes to deploy (Reel Out) another decoy

 Payload: 4 Decoys.

 Mega-Damage: Rail Guns: 3D4x10 MD per burst of 40 rounds (Can only fire burst).
-Short Range Missiles: As per short range missile type (Go to Revised bomb and missile table).
+Short Range Missiles: As per short range missile type (See revised bomb and missile tables for details.).

 Rate of Fire: Rail Guns: 6 attacks per melee.
 Short Range Missiles: 2 attacks per melee, can fire one at a time or in volleys of two or four.

 Payload: Rail Guns: 8000 rounds (200 burst) each.
 Short Range Missiles: 16 short range missiles each.